DarthMike/darthmike.github.io/source/_posts/2017-11-03-supporting-custom-footers-iphonex-ios11-ios10.markdown

 I will be assuming you use Auto layout, because it's simpler and the modern way to lay out interfaces under iOS.
 Using manual layout with safe areas is supported but I won't cover it here.

-## iOS 11 options: Use 'additionalSafeAreaInsets' or not
+## iOS 11 options

+### Use 'additionalSafeAreaInsets' or not

-## iOS 10 compatibility
+Along the new APIs related to safe area, there's a new property called `additionalSafeAreaInsets` on `UIViewController`.
+Setting it on the view controller will allow you to specify the height of the footer (relative to the safe area).
+It will automatically adjust `safeAreaInsets` in it's view and subviews accordingly, and also modify the `contentInset` of a contained `UIScrollView`.

+This property is great for generic container view controllers, like a custom UITabbarController, that you would build yourself.
+For our case, building a general footer that we can **compose** into our view controllers, it has the tradeoff of only making it available for iOS 11.
+We would need to handle the iOS 10 case specially.

-## Using safe area layout guide
+### Safe area layout guide

 # Final solution